Aleppo Treaty: Contents

 The historical prologue portion of the treaty includes a recounting of the history of Aleppo when it belonged to the independent Kingdom of Yamhad, the destruction of the Yamhad Kingdom by Muršili I around the turn of the 16th Century BCE, the later destruction of the city of Aleppo by Tudhaliya I/II in the 15th Century BCE, and the conquering of Aleppo by Šuppiluliuma I, Muwatalli II's grandfather, in the 14th Century BCE, after a period in which an independent Aleppo was caught in the middle of the power struggle between the empires of the Hittites and Mitanni.
 Thus, the treaty is notable for referencing events that took place over 300 years.
 This provides evidence that historical records from the archives of the Hittite Old Kingdom period continued to be studied and referenced during the Hittite New Kingdom period.

-The Aleppo Treaty is the earliest among surviving Hittite treaties for listing the names of human witnesses, rather than a list of witnesses consisting of deities.
+The Aleppo Treaty includes a list of human witnesses, as well as a list of witnesses consisting of deities.
 It is not clear if these witnesses were present at the creation of the original treaty under Muršili, or if they were present for the reissuance under Muwatalli, or both.